Chart Color Schemes

 Camden - Ellis Lane has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 14 projects likely impacting the area.
-Notable ones are Spring Farm Riverside, Camden Community Nursery, Camden Town Centre Enhancements, and Evergreen at Spring Farm.
-The following details those most relevant:.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 17 projects that could affect this region.
+Notable ones include Spring Farm Riverside, Camden Community Nursery, Camden Lakeside Stage 3 & 4 (Elderslie), and Camden Town Centre Enhancements.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.